edvin/tornadofx-kitchensink/README.md

 Every sample comes with a description to help you understand what's going on and will highlight relevant parts of the code you might want to direct special attention towards.

-A binary and native version of this app will be provided shortly.
+A [runnable jar](http://tornadofx.tornado.no/kitchensink/fxlauncher.jar) is available that will launcher the kitchen sink automatically.

 ## Contributing samples